marcelm/cutadapt/doc/guide.rst

 The basic idea is to remove all bases starting from the end of the read whose quality is smaller than the given threshold.
 This is refined a bit by allowing some good-quality bases among the bad-quality ones.
-In the following example, we assume that the 3' is to be quality-trimmed.
+In the following example, we assume that the 3' end is to be quality-trimmed.

 Assume you use a threshold of 10 and have these quality values: